nachocaru/xaprb.com/content/blog/2006-11-02-how-to-create-input-masks-in-html.md

 *   No unicode or international characters (this might be easy to fix).
 *   No spaces as placeholders.
 Sometimes you might want spaces between user input, rather than non-space separators.
-*   Only one type of character for the entire input; you can&#8217;t constrain the first character to be a digit, and the second a letter.
+*   Only one type of character for the entire input; you can't constrain the first character to be a digit, and the second a letter.
-*   It doesn&#8217;t show the mask ahead of time and let the user &#8216;fill in&#8217; the missing characters; instead, it reveals the mask as the user types.
+*   It doesn't show the mask ahead of time and let the user 'fill in' the missing characters; instead, it reveals the mask as the user types.
-*   You can&#8217;t have two adjacent separators.
+*   You can't have two adjacent separators.
-*   You can&#8217;t type into the middle of the text; all input you type is appended to the end.
+*   You can't type into the middle of the text; all input you type is appended to the end.
 *   It hijacks things like Ctrl+A to select all.

-Despite the length of that list, these are such minor things (except for maybe international characters) that it&#8217;s practically a complete implementation.
+Despite the length of that list, these are such minor things (except for maybe international characters) that it's practically a complete implementation.
 And as far as I know, everything here could be solved easily.
-I just haven&#8217;t done it, because you haven&#8217;t yet told me which things are problems for you (hint, hint: leave a comment, and patches are very welcome).
+I just haven't done it, because you haven't yet told me which things are problems for you (hint, hint: leave a comment, and patches are very welcome).
 I deliberately kept things really simple in this first version.
 Future versions can get fancier, or not.

 ### Conclusion

-So that&#8217;s it!
+So that's it!
 Simple, lightweight, intuitive input masks.
 With a proper form validation library on the back-end, you should be able to use this to help your users enter data in the format you desire.
 Again, let me know what you think, and by all means improve this, and send me the results!

  *[HTML]: Hypertext Markup Language
  *[GUI]: Graphical User Interface